borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 ```

 This is useful for running slow consistency checks on an infrequent basis,
 separate from your regular checks.
+It is still subject to any configured
+check frequencies.

 ## Troubleshooting